 In our experience, a combination of home driving and driving with a school is the best way to approach your Swedish driving license without breaking the bank!

-Step 3 – Study theory
+Step 3 – Prepare for your theory exam

 Step 4 – Take your Risk 1 and 2 courses

 This is your final step to obtain your Swedish Driving License!
 These tests are both taken at Trafikverket Förarprov.
-You can either book the tests yourself (book in advance) or you can go through My Driving Academy where we take care of this for you (including an ‘Education Control’ drive where we will determine how ready you are for the exam, to maximise your chances of passing first time!)
+You can either book the tests yourself (book in advance) or you can go through My Driving Academy, where we take care of this for you (including an ‘Education Control’ drive where we will determine how ready you are for the exam, to maximise your chances of passing first time!)

 Here are some good resources to help you further: